The Rescues

 The Rescues are an American rock band from Los Angeles, California, formed in 2008.
-Their music can be classified as indie pop/rock, and is notable for its use of three and four-part vocal harmonies.
-They have released four albums and an EP.
+Their indie pop/rock sound is notable for using three- and four-part vocal harmonies.
+In addition to four album releases, the Rescues scored The Lost Boys musical, for which they were nominated for the 2026 Tony Award for Best Score and Tony Award for Best Orchestrations.

 History

 "The Rescues" were formed in 2008 by singer/songwriters and multi instrumentalists Kyler England, Adrianne Gonzalez and Gabriel Mann, who met while performing on the singer-songwriter circuit in L.A..
-While all members had experienced individual success prior to forming the group, the group has proved to be greater than the sum of its parts.
-The Rescues' music has been placed in several TV shows, such as One Tree Hill, Private Practice, Pretty Little Liars, The Umbrella Academy and Grey's Anatomy.
+While all members had experienced individual success prior to forming the group, their collaboration has proved to be greater than the sum of its parts.
+The Rescues' music has been placed in several TV series, such as One Tree Hill, Private Practice, Pretty Little Liars, The Umbrella Academy, and Grey's Anatomy.

-The band released their first record, a four-song, self-titled EP in January 2008.
-It was followed by the album Crazy Ever After, in November of the same year.
+The band released their first record, a four-song, self-titled EP in January 2008, followed by the album Crazy Ever After in November of the same year.
 In June 2010 they released the album Let Loose The Horses.

-Their third album Blah Blah Love and War was first released in November 2013 to contributors to their fundraising campaign.
+Their third album Blah Blah Love and War was first released in November 2013 to contributors of their fundraising campaign.
 The release was delayed slightly due to Hurricane Sandy, which affected the studio where the album was being mastered.
 All songs are credited to The Rescues, except "Love Like Cyanide" which is credited to The Rescues and Ari Levine.
+The band released a self-titled album on June 1, 2017.

-On June 1, 2017, the band released a self-titled album.
-In 2025 the band scored the music for a Lost Boys musical planned for 2026.
+A cappella group Pentatonix covered the band's song "My Heart With You" on their 2021 Christmas album Evergreen.

-A Capella group Pentatonix covered the group's song "My Heart With You" on their Christmas album Evergreen in 2021.
-In October 2022, the band's cover of "Don't Dream it's Over" by Crowded House mixed with the instrumentals of their cover of "Hold On" by Sarah McLachlan were featured as the main season finale song on the AMC+ series Pantheon.
+The band's cover of "Don't Dream it's Over" by Crowded House mixed with the instrumentals of their cover of "Hold On" by Sarah McLachlan was featured as the season finale song on the AMC+ series Pantheon in October 2022.